REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 THE ELEMENTAL SELF PROVIDES

-• FOOD- All Meals from lunch on day 1 through lunch on the last day..
+• FOOD- All Meals from dinner on day 1 through lunch on the last day..

 • Stoves/fuel